draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-11-09-blog-tour-wish-you-werent-here.md

 ---
 date: 2021-11-09
 layout: post
-title: "Blog tour: Wish You Weren't Here by Gaby Hutchinson Crouch"
+title: "Blog tour: Wish You Weren't Here by Gabby Hutchinson Crouch"
 excerpt: "<cite>Wish You Weren't Here</cite> is a funny, imaginative and action-packed opener to an exciting new trilogy."
 featured-image: /images/wish-you-werent-here.jpg
 ---